ivan-nevado/Quant-Trading/README.md

   - Tracks funding rates to identify arbitrage opportunities across exchanges.  <br>
   - **Usage** ->  ```bash python funding.py ```
 <h3>3.
 Tracking Whale Orders</h3>
-  - Monitors significant trades to identify whale activity.
+  - Monitors significant trades to identify institutional activity.
 <h3>4.
 Orderblock Strategy</h3>
+  Identify pivot zones where institutionals left a footprint when they entered and try to get involved when is likely that they will do too.
   **Features**:
   - Indicator: Detects order blocks where price is likely to react. <br>
   - Backtesting: Backtest the strategy on historical data.<br>